-It is not fair that students study hard and are denied seats and dalits can get them if they just pass
+Is it fair that students study hard and are denied seats and dalits can get them if they just pass?

 Another elitist myth.
 That idea that the number of seats reserved for dalits are so vast that any dalit with a whim gets admissions.
 In reality, dalits too have to work to get admissions and they too get cut off like any other student.
 Also the idea that low caste people are lazy and not interested in education is an upper caste myth where the lower castes are so objectified as unworthy, that the idea that they too study to create careers simply does not occur to the thoughtless hordes taught to resent their very presence.

 And oh, the real reason students struggle to get admissions is not Dalits – they too struggle to get admissions.
 It is your oh-so-very elite classes that run your country and have not bothered to create educational facilities that are adequate for the population size.
 This serves all, as the demand and supply rule results in nice fat